bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

          - ElasticSearch Output Engine - allows creating output endpoint and place processing results 		to Elasticsearch index.
 	 - JDBC Output Engine  - allows creating output endpoint and place processing results to 			MySQL, PostgreSQL, Oracle tables.

+Engines should be uploaded as a .jar file under the `Custom files`_ section in the "Custom Jars" tab.

 After an engine is uploaded and a corresponding config settings file appears in the «Config Settings» section, a module can be uploaded.

 .. note:: Read more about necessary configuration settings in the `Configuration Settings`_ section below.